Home Blog Crypto Upbit Listing Requirements and Criteria 2026

 How long does Upbit’s listing process take?

-Upbit listing can take several weeks to several months depending on project readiness, Korea-specific compliance review, Travel Rule checks, technical due diligence, and liquidity planning.
+Upbit listing can take from several weeks to several months, depending on project readiness, Korea compliance review, audit quality, technical review, liquidity planning, market making setup and exchange-side scheduling.

 Does Upbit publish a fixed listing fee?